2022–23 Newcastle United F.C. season: Matches

 On 16 June, the Premier League fixtures were released.

 FA Cup

 The Magpies entered the FA Cup in the third round, and were drawn away to Sheffield Wednesday.

 EFL Cup

 The Magpies entered the EFL Cup in the second round, and were drawn away to Tranmere Rovers.
 They were then drawn at home to Crystal Palace in the third round, Bournemouth in the fourth round and Leicester City in the quarter-finals.
-They were then drawn against Southampton in the semi-finals.
-The Magpies then advanced to the final, which they would play against Manchester United.
+Newcastle were then drawn against Southampton in the semi-finals.
+The Magpies advanced to the final, where they played against Manchester United.